CodeYourFuture/curriculum/content/guides/create-a-pull-request/index.md

    commit
 ```

-> 🎯 Goal: Merge changes from the `bio-page` branch into the CodeYourFuture/GitHomeworkTest repo
+> 🎯 Goal: Merge changes from the `bio-page` branch into the CodeYourFuture/GitHomeworkTest `main` branch

 ## Pull Request

-To merge changes from one branch to another, we need to let other users know👍
+To merge changes from one branch to another, we need to let other users know:

 - what the changes are
 - which branches we're comparing